KyleKing/recipes/docs/poultry/poached_chicken.md

 ## Recipe

 - Fill a pot with water.
 Place over medium-low heat.
 Add salt and bay leaves, the water should taste well salted.
-Bring the water to 160 F to 180 F, just below a simmer.
+Bring the water to 160 F to 180 F, just below a simmer
-- Add the chicken thighs and cook until the internal temp is 165 F (155 F if using breasts), about 15 minutes.
+- Add the chicken thighs and cook until the internal temp is 165 F (155 F if using breasts), about 15 minutes
 - Remove chicken and let cool before shredding.
-Store in an airtight container in the fridge for about 5 days.
+Store in an airtight container in the fridge for about 5 days

 ## Recipe (Instant Pot)

-- Pour in the broth and secure the Instant Pot lid.
+- Pour in the broth and secure the Instant Pot lid
-- Cook at manual or pressure cook for 12 minutes.
+- Cook at manual or pressure cook for 12 minutes
 - Natural or quick release, as desired